dcrobertson01/beyondtomorrow/pages/06.beyond-tomorrow/05.survival/02.population/docs.md

 A problem facing many immigrants, especially those from the Pacific Islands, is adjusting to the different social patterns encountered in New Zealand society.
 An immigration programme should include assistance in obtaining housing and suitable work, and in generally adapting to New Zealand society.
 At the same time, efforts should be made to help immigrants retain useful and valuable aspects of their own culture.

-### A Values Government would
+!!!! ### A Values Government would

-* Set annual quotas for immigration, based on emigration figures from New Zealand, so that the base of our population is not increased through immigration.
+!!!! * Set annual quotas for immigration, based on emigration figures from New Zealand, so that the base of our population is not increased through immigration.

-* Continue to allow a restricted number of skilled immigrants into New Zealand to provide skills we need within our economy.
+!!!! * Continue to allow a restricted number of skilled immigrants into New Zealand to provide skills we need within our economy.

-* Aim to eventually replace skilled immigration through training for skills within our own population.
+!!!! * Aim to eventually replace skilled immigration through training for skills within our own population.

-* Continue to welcome new settlers from the Pacific Islands while at the same time increasing aid to the Islands themselves.
+!!!! * Continue to welcome new settlers from the Pacific Islands while at the same time increasing aid to the Islands themselves.

-* Set up a comprehensive orientation programme for all immigrants to help them adjust to New Zealand society.
+!!!! * Set up a comprehensive orientation programme for all immigrants to help them adjust to New Zealand society.
 This programme would guarantee low-cost quality housing if required, help immigrants to find suitable work, and help them adjust to different social problems.

-* lncrease immigration on humanitarian grounds, for example, of refugees and stateless people.
+!!!! * lncrease immigration on humanitarian grounds, for example, of refugees and stateless people.

-* Ensure a right of permanent residence for spouses of New Zealand citizens and for parents and grandparents of a permanent immigrant.
+!!!! * Ensure a right of permanent residence for spouses of New Zealand citizens and for parents and grandparents of a permanent immigrant.

+[foo]: /references/principles-of-political-economy "The Principles of Political Economy, John Stuart Mills, 1857"